-- 6. Although not quite matching the term 'ecosystem resilience' in the Decision, there are numerous different definitions of 'ecological' resilience (or resilience in ecological systems) in the literature. - 7.
-A foundation for many of these is attributed to Holling (1973),2 who described the concept in terms of the persistence of natural systems in the face of changes in ecosystem variables due to natural or anthropogenic causes; the capacity of systems to absorb disturbances and to continue functioning; and the capacity of systems to adapt to disturbances by reorganizing into new states that persist thereafter, while still maintaining essentially the same structures and functions as before.
+- Although not quite matching the term 'ecosystem resilience' in the Decision, there are 6. numerous different definitions of 'ecological' resilience (or resilience in ecological systems) in the literature. - A foundation for many of these is attributed to Holling (1973),2 who described the concept 7. in terms of the persistence of natural systems in the face of changes in ecosystem variables due to natural or anthropogenic causes; the capacity of systems to absorb disturbances and to continue functioning; and the capacity of systems to adapt to

 1 Ambrosini, R and Spina, F (2017).
 The past, present and future of migratory connectivity.
 In CMS Scientific Council (2017).
 Migratory animals connect the planet: the importance of connectivity as a key component of migration systems and a biological basis for coordinated international conservation policies.
 Document UNEP/CMS/COP12/Inf.20 for the 12th meeting of the Conference of Parties to the CMS, Manila, Philippines, 23-28 October 2017.
 2 Holling, CS (1973).
 Resilience and Stability of Ecological Systems.
 Annual Review of Ecology and Systematics 4: 1-23.